 Desynchronizing Threads

-Though putting scripts under Actor instances grants them the capability for parallel execution, by default the code still runs on the single thread serially, which doesn't improve the runtime performance.
+Though putting scripts under actors grants them the capability for parallel execution, by default the code still runs on the single thread serially, which doesn't improve the runtime performance.
 You need to call the task.desynchronize(), a yieldable function that suspends the execution of the current coroutine for running code in parallel and resumes it at the next parallel execution opportunity.
 To switch a script back to serial execution, call task.synchronize().

 Alternatively, you can use RBXScriptSignal:ConnectParallel() method when you want to schedule a signal callback to immediately run your code in parallel upon triggering.
 You don't need to call task.desynchronize() inside the signal callback.

-Desynchronize a Thread Using RBXScriptSignal:ConnectParallel()
+Desynchronize a Thread

-... -- some parallel code that computes a state update
+... -- Some parallel code that computes a state update

 task.synchronize()

-... -- some serial code that changes the state of instances
+... -- Some serial code that changes the state of instances

 end)